Gibbatron/Gibbatron.github.io/rnaseq-course-d1.md

 ---

 - To move between different directories, we use the `cd` command.
-- In the example below,  we move into the plan to take over the world directory.
+- In the example below,  we move into the plan-to-take-over-the-world directory.
 - **Note:** we can use the `tab-key` to autofill.
 Start typing the name of the directory and then hit tab.
-- Note: when we use the `cd` command, we don't get any feedback from the shell.
+- **Note:** when we use the `cd` command, we don't get any feedback from the shell.
 Usually, we move into the directory, then use the `ls` command to show us the contents.

 **Input**
 ```